 The building functions deemed appropriate within Tucker Hill are generally more restrictive than within the City of McKinney.
-The following residential, commercial, and civic uses are considered to be in keeping with the desired quality and characteristics of the community and are permitted in Transect 4 of Phase 3 unless otherwise indicated:
+The following residential, commercial, and civic uses are considered to be in keeping with the desired quality and characteristics of the community and are permitted in Transect 4 of Phase 4 unless otherwise indicated:

-Primary Uses (Phase 3, T4):
+Primary Uses (Phase 4, T4):

-- Single-family detached dwellings and two-family dwellings - Public, parochial, and private schools offering courses of general instruction. (no colleges, universities, trade or business school) - Churches, synagogues, chapels, and similar places of worship located in a permanent structure - \ Public and quasi-public buildings for cultural use (museums, art galleries, etc) - Utility substations necessary to the functioning of the utility, but not including general business offices, maintenance facilities, and other general system facilities - \ Local utility lines, utility distribution lines and telephone exchanges. - \ Parking incidental to main use - \ Parks and recreation areas operated by the City of McKinney - \ Recreation areas (including tennis courts, swimming pools, fitness centers, HOA Residents Clubs, etc.) for residents and guests - \ Short term buildings and structures necessary for the construction of the community.
+- Single-family detached dwellings and two-family dwellings - Public, parochial, and private schools offering courses of general instruction. (no colleges, universities, trade or business school) - Churches, synagogues, chapels, and similar places of worship located in a permanent structure - Public and quasi-public buildings for cultural use (museums, art galleries, etc) - Utility substations necessary to the functioning of the utility, but not including general business offices, maintenance facilities, and other general system facilities - Local utility lines, utility distribution lines and telephone exchanges - Parking incidental to main use - Parks and recreation areas operated by the City of McKinney - Recreation areas (including tennis courts, swimming pools, fitness centers, HOA Residents Clubs, etc.) for residents and guests - Short term buildings and structures necessary for the construction of the Snort term buildings and structures necessary for the construction of the community.
 These may include but are not limited to: storage facilities, maintenance buildings, field offices and builder models.
-See "Short Term Uses (Entire Community)" for additional requirements - Uses similar to the above mentioned permitted uses, provided activities conducted observe the requirements of all City ordinances
+See "Short Term Uses (Entire Community)" for additional requirements

+Uses similar to the above mentioned permitted uses, provided activities conducted observe the requirements of all City ordinances

-Accessory Uses (Phase 3, T4):
+Accessory Uses (Phase 4, T4):